Shados/envy/manual/src/chapter_2.md

 ```

 ## Enabling Plugins
-You can enable both pre-existing Nix vim plugin derivations (e.g. from
-nixpkgs), and vim plugins on github, both by using
-`pluginRegistry.<pluginName>.enable`.

 There are several ways to specify the source for a plugin, depending on what
 you want:
 ```nix